Outstaffing vs Outsourcing: which to choose?

 Nikita Sviridenko

 To turn a great idea into a working digital product, you need the right people on your team.
 Qualified candidates in IT are not very easy to find and, if found, to keep on your team.
-Instead of building an expensive in-house team, many companies opt to outsourcing and outstaffing.
+Instead of building an expensive in-house team, many companies opt to outsourcing and outstaffing (IT staff augmentation).

 According to Grand View Research, Inc, the global expenditures for outsourcing and outstaffing will reach $936.6 billion by 2027, then growing by 7.7% yearly.
 Resorting to external vendors is a real world-wide trend that has become the new norm in the IT industry.

-Why do companies look for talent outside their own organisations?
+Why do companies look for talent outside their own organizations?
 Main reasons are expense of hiring and maintaining permanent staff, conjugated with a shortage of qualified workers.
-Turning to outsourcing and outstaffing allows employers to tap into whole new talent pools.
+Turning to IT staffing services allows employers to tap into whole new talent pools.
 Firstly, eliminating geographical borders means you can hire the best talent for your specific task from any country.
 Moreover, this working model is also more cost-effective, as companies determine salaries by baselines local to workers.
 As a result, paying for a talent from a lower cost country such as Ukraine can be as much as 50% less than for a similar talent from the United States

 So, we have established that turning to the external vendor may be very beneficial to your company.
 The next question is, outstaffing or outsourcing?
 What is the difference?
 How to determine which suits your needs better: outsource or outstaff?